-Key Words: El Salvador; Neotropical owl surveys; owl occupancy; protected areas
+Key Words: El Salvador; Neotropical owl surveys; occupancy modeling; protected areas

 As apex predators, owls are an important bioindicator of ecosystem health, although much current understanding of owl ecology comes from temperate systems (White et al. 2013, Wan et al. 2018, Buechley et al. 2019) and its application to the Neotropics is not clear.
 The Neotropics were recently identified as a priority area for owl research because the high conservation risk for Neotropical owls has not resulted in research necessary to inform conservation (Buechley et al. 2019).
 In part, that may be because studying owls in tropical rain and cloud forests is difficult compared to studying owls in many temperate regions, regardless of potentially denser populations in the Neotropics (König et al. 1999).
 As a result, there is limited understanding of Neotropical owl distribution, ecological requirements, population dynamics, and reproductive behavior (Clark et al. 1978, Enríquez et al. 2006, Pérez-Léon et al. 2017, Rangel-Salazar and Enríquez 2017).
 This lack of information poses a challenge for proactive conservation.
 In general, although information about the status and trends of Neotropical owl populations is limited, owl abundance and distribution is known to be decreasing in several regions where species have been added to endangered species lists or have become locally extirpated (Enríquez et al. 2006).